U.S. Supreme Court lets New York enforce new gun restrictions | Law-Order

 U.S. Supreme Court lets New York enforce new gun restrictions

-No justice publicly dissented from the decision, but conservative Justices Samuel Alito and Clarence Thomas, in brief written comments, said they understood the court's action as allowing the 2nd Circuit to manage the appeals it is hearing "rather than expressing any view on the merits of the case."
+No justice publicly dissented from the decision, but Justice Samuel Alito, writing for himself and fellow conservative Justice Clarence Thomas, described the court's action as procedural "rather than expressing any view on the merits of the case."
 Wednesday's action may not be the last time the Supreme Court addresses New York's new gun law.
 Alito and Thomas noted that other challenges to the state's law are currently on a fast-track in the 2nd Circuit and invited plaintiffs to return to the Supreme Court if that appeals court does not expedite the proceedings in their case as well.

+An official from Gun Owners of America, Erich Pratt, called Alito's statement "reassuring," adding: "We look forward to continuing the fight against New York's draconian law."
+New York state Attorney General Letitia James, a Democrat, praised the court's decision to keep the law in effect.

+"Too many New Yorkers are plagued by gun violence, and we know that basic gun laws help save lives every day," James said.
+Democratic Governor Kathy Hochul signed into law the Concealed Carry Improvement Act on July 1, a week after the Supreme Court's landmark ruling against a New York concealed carry permit restriction.

 The judge decided that New York could not compel people applying for a gun license to disclose the handles of their social media accounts or the names and contact details of everyone with whom they live, nor would applicants have to prove their "good moral character."
 Suddaby also decided that the state could not ban guns in theaters, bars and restaurants, parks, airports and other public places, though bans could remain in place in schools, courthouses and polling stations.
 Suddaby blocked enforcement of a provision making it a felony to carry firearms on private property without the property owner's express consent.

-At the request of Democratic state Attorney General Letitia James, the 2nd Circuit issued a stay freezing Suddaby's order while New York pursued an appeal.
-The plaintiffs urged the Supreme Court to vacate the 2nd Circuit order, saying it had "the effect of indefinitely suspending the protections afforded New Yorkers by the Second Amendment."
+At the request of James, the 2nd Circuit issued a stay freezing Suddaby's order while New York pursued its appeal.
+Separately, a federal judge on Monday blocked parts of a recently passed New Jersey law restricting the locations where people in that state may carry guns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)